arihealthbird/doc-paraphraser-nextjs/WARP.md

 ## Project Overview

 Document paraphrasing service rebuilt as a Next.js 14 application using OpenRouter API.
-Deployable on Vercel without external dependencies (Redis/BullMQ removed).
+Uses Neon PostgreSQL for persistent storage of documents, jobs, and results.
+Deployable on Vercel.

 ## Essential Commands